 By Philip Clegg

-With over two decades of working in the sea kayaking industry, Phil can be found on a daily basis coaching on Anglesey.
-That's when he's not expeditioning, playing or putting kit to the test.
+With over two decades of working in the sea kayaking industry, Phil can be found on a daily basis coaching on the sea around Anglesey.
+That's when he's not researching and writing on all things sea kayaking.